catarina-mtpires/data-science/Fitbit/data overview.md

 There are 3 different types of data, based on the frequency of their records:

-1. Single daily records - it contains one value per day and includes the following parameters:
+1. Single daily records - data contains one value per day and includes the following parameters:
 	- Daily Readiness Score;
 	- Active Zone Minutes;
 	- VO2 Max;